Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

 If the breaker or fuse lets go when the air compressor tries to start but won’t, you have an electrical problem at the compressor.
 That might be the compressor pressure switch shorting out, a start capacitor has failed, or the motor is failing or overloaded… there are a host of reasons, covered on the troubleshooting pages on this site.

-Air Compressor Won’t Start – Is There Pressure in the Tank?
+Air Compressor Not Turning On – Is There Pressure in the Tank?